suchipi/hex-engine/packages/website/docs/api-2d.md

   pressed: Set<string>;

   /**
-   * A helper function that creates a `Vector` pointing in the direction indicated by
+   * A helper function that creates a `Point` pointing in the direction indicated by
    * the combined state of the four specified direction keys.
 This is mainly useful
    * in that it allows you to treat Gamepad and Keyboard inputs the same.
    *